Corroborator-Net/Corroborator-Overview/README.md

 | [Ethereum](https://ethereum.org/) | Lock in  provenance of data and metadata.
 Given the Data's *metadata*, one is able to extract and verify a *signing athority*.
 This is an **ethereum public key**.
 Each **corro**borator is assigned one to *sign the data and publish the fingerprint to the ethereum blockain*.
 Using a *block explorer*, anyone is able to verify: the signing athority's key, the fingerprint published, and the timestamp of the fingerprint addition to the blockchain. |
 | [Atra](https://atra.io/) | Ethereum Services and Tools|
 | [Quasar](https://quasar.dev) | A [Vue](https://vuejs.org/) Webapp Framework |

+## Roadmap

+Planned future work:

+- No external API calls
+  - We use native IPFS and Ethereueum clients for all applications

+- Asymmetric crypto (not the PIN symmetric we use now)
+  - Log creator's public key used to encrypt logbook data for reporter
+  - Reporter's priv. key used to sign image, signature embedded in image
+  - Reporter encrypts CID with priv.
+Key used to report & sign data
+  - (optionally use a different keypair than one used for blockchain?)
+  - Biometric unlock of secure enclave for they keys of reporter

+- Logbook Creator Application
+  - Customize the smart contract and deploy it on a blockchain
+  - Auditor contract permissions reporters (pub keys) to read/write to log

+- Serverless roadmap:
+  - Critical mass of devices means no need for a central server at all.
+  - Redundancy is an easy and natural next step for the data.
+Not hard to impliment.
+  - All FOSS based on IPFS so infra is being improved all the time, and at lower cost
+  - Portability: Not locked into any particular provider/tech stack.
+Nothing is proprietary!
+- Blockchain Public Key integration
+  - User and/or device specific
+  - Signing of data
+  - Provisioning of writing of the logbook contract
+  - Private key used in court to verify singer ID
+  - **Signing of data from reporter ensures that no other party can spoof the data itself, or submit a log entry**

+- Corroborator Relay/Node App & device
+  - Mesh integration
+  - Redundancy of data (fingerprint and/or data)
+    - Optionally can have outside agency and/or whistleblower host to further reduce the need for trust of any party using the system
+  - Reliability of reporting in low/no network areas
+  - More tamper resistant

+- Explore Other Use Cases and Markets:
+  - Not just images!
+  - Other image verification plays
+  - Plug-in application, not a standalone

 ## License